golang/example/gotypes/README.md

-One subtlety is relevent to tools that generate documentation.
+One subtlety is relevant to tools that generate documentation.
 When analyzing a declaration such as this,